 As The Guardian‘s Tom Service wrote, “To journey into Saariaho’s music is to be confronted with the darkest and most dazzling dimensions of your subconscious, and glimpses of the existential journeys she has made to find these pieces.”
 Nymphéa (1987), commissioned by Lincoln Center and premiered by the Kronos Quartet and Petals (1988), for cello and electronics, are prime examples of this spectral period.
 The latter can be downloaded for free here.

 Boosted by a spate of commissions, Saariaho’s work began to appear more frequently in concert halls and with some regularity on recordings in the early 1990s.
 She began working with major artists and groups, such as Gidon Kremer (Graal Théâtre), the Finnish National Ballet (The Earth) and the aforementioned Upshaw (Château de L’âme).

 By the late 1990s Saariaho expanded beyond electronics, often writing solely for acoustic instruments, and focusing increasingly on melody.
 And she returned to an earlier calling, the visual arts, with her renewed focus on staged, theatrical events, saying “I always imagined music through light.
 My music is all about color and light, and this is what led me to the stage.”
 The Opera National de Paris commissioned a second opera, Adriana Mater (2006) and a third opera, Émilie, based on the life and writings of mathematician and physicist Émilie du Châtelet premiered in France in 2010.

-Below is an excerpt from L’Amour de Loin, featuring soprano Upshaw, that propelled Saariaho’s ‘overnight’ success.
+Below is an excerpt from L’Amour de Loin, featuring soprano Dawn Upshaw, the work that propelled Saariaho’s ‘overnight’ success.